ahmedmohey2040-blip/active-rail-cooling-thermal-signaling/README.md

 ## Project Overview

-The **Active Rail Cooling and Thermal Signaling System (ARCTSS)** is an academic railway safety prototype designed to monitor rail temperature, activate an active cooling system, and provide thermal warning signals according to the detected rail temperature.
+The Active Rail Cooling and Thermal Signaling System (ARCTSS) is an academic railway safety prototype designed to monitor rail temperature, activate an active cooling system, and provide thermal warning signals according to the detected rail temperature.

-The project addresses the effect of high rail temperatures on **Continuous Welded Rail (CWR)** systems, where thermal expansion can generate compressive stresses and increase the risk of track deformation and thermal buckling, particularly in hot-climate regions.
+The project addresses the effect of high rail temperatures on Continuous Welded Rail (CWR) systems, where thermal expansion can generate compressive stresses and increase the risk of track deformation and thermal buckling, particularly in hot-climate regions.

-The proposed system combines **thermal monitoring, active cooling, automatic control, and thermal signaling** into one integrated system.
+The proposed system combines thermal monitoring, active cooling, automatic control, and thermal signaling into one integrated system.

----

 ## Project Objectives